stoermelder/vcvrack-packone/docs/MidiStep.md

 I don't own all of following devices so I can provide only limited supported for setup and correct function.
 They have been tested successfully by users though.
 Feel free to contact me if you have a MIDI controller with endless rotary knobs which does not work with one of the existing relative modes.

-- **Native Instruments controllers.** You have to change to assigned "Control Change" mode to "Relative" using the "Controller Editor" software.
+- **Native Instruments controllers.** You have to change the assigned "Control Change" mode to "Relative" using the "Controller Editor" software.

 ![MIDI-STEP Native Instruments controller](./MidiStep-NI.jpg)